 We also recommend you take advantage of these services.

-Shifting to a new place other than the place you have lived is scary.
-But you need to remember that you are not alone, many other students have come from overseas and they know how you are feeling right now, reaching out to them or others will make your own journey much easier.
-So, try to make friends as much as possible, also attend as many social events as you can, and your Orientation Week.
+Shifting to a new place other than where you have lived is scary.
+But you need to remember that you are not alone, many other students have come from overseas, and they know how you are feeling right now, reaching out to them or others will make your own journey much easier.
+So, try to make friends as much as possible, also attend as many social events as you can and your Orientation Week.